skrivle/react-stateful-component/Readme.md

 React class components aren't always easy to keep maintainable, and it gets harder as the amount of state the component is managing grows.
 As setState() calls get spread across multiple methods, it becomes more difficult to have a good understanding of what state changes are happening within the component.

-Redux has provided us with very good solution to this problem.
+Redux has provided us with a very good solution to this problem.
 It uses pure reducer functions and a store to centralise your state management.
 However Redux also comes with some downsides when working on larger apps.

 When building larger apps, you typically want to separate your app into multiple smaller apps or features.
 Each of these mini apps having their own responsibilities and thus their own state to manage.
 While Redux provides us with the ability to have separate state branches for these individual mini apps, the state still lives in the same single store.
 This can sometimes lead to state that gets shared and actions that get reduced by multiple mini apps, creating a dependency between different sub sections of your app.
 Of course this isn't always a downside, sometimes it's even desirable, but in some situations you want to enforce that separation a little bit more.